Landfill Methane Outreach Program

-Submissions will be judged by their responses to each of three equally weighted rating factors:
+Applications will be evaluated based on responses to each of three equally weighted factors:

 Application submissions will initially be screened for completeness before judging.
-Complete applications will be reviewed by a panel of EPA staff.
-The panel will rank the applicants according to how well each of the three selection criteria is addressed.
+Only complete applications will be reviewed by a panel of EPA staff.
+The panel will rank the applicants according to how well each of the three selection criteria are addressed.
 Top-scoring applicants and their key project partners will then undergo compliance screening to ensure award eligibility prior to any awards being made.
-The compliance screening is the process used to:

 How to Apply